i486/VxKex/README.md

 **Q: Do I need to have specific updates installed?**

 **A:** VxKex is only designed to work with Service Pack 1 installed.
-Users of Windows 7 RTM can try to use it, but I don't know if it will install or work.
 Many programs require KB2533623 and KB2670838 in order to run.
 It is a good idea to install those two updates.

 VxKex installs on Windows 7 RTM, but nothing actually works.
 The only way you can get VxKex working on a computer with Windows 7 RTM, is erasing all your data to do a clean install with  installation media for Windows 7 SP1.